-The five questions Procurement need to ask to avoid a Nanna’s frozen berry issue
+The five questions Procurement need to ask to avoid a Nanna’s frozen berry issue.
+Article by Gordon Donovan.

 It’s a tense moment in the Emerald City.
 Dorothy, Tin Man, Lion and Scarecrow stand trembling before the giant visage of The Great and Powerful Oz as he thunders and roars, complete with jets of flame and billowing green smoke.
 Toto, Dorothy’s little black terrier, slips away unnoticed to the side of the room and pulls back a curtain to reveal that the terrible Oz is in fact a short, grey-haired gentleman frantically manipulating a control panel and speaking into a microphone.